Calvaz/cavea-db/README.md

 # cavea-db
-A simple implementation of a db in rust
+This is attempt two of building a SQLite like database in rust.
+Still unfinished, will soon scratch everything to complete it on part 3.